 - Buyers can rest easy knowing that the seller risks damage until the goods are unloaded.

-- Sellers have complete control of the transportation and unloading process.
-Since they aren’t leaving anything in the hands of a third-party company, they will be able to reduce the odds of damage to the cargo.
+- I have complete control of the transportation and unloading process.
+Since I am not leaving anything in the hands of a third-party company, I can reduce the odds of damage to the cargo.

 - Buyers won’t have to worry about obtaining documents needed to transport and take ownership of the goods.